cikent/Python-Projects/LPTHW/README.md

 # LPTHW
-Learn Python the Hard Way (course work)
+Course work from 'Learn Python the Hard Way' by Zed Shaw